jeffreysbrother/generator-tcg/README.md

 ## Existing Features:

-* The default variation is cloned into the appropriate directory/sub-directory (which is created if it doesn't yet exist) and all files are renamed according whatever files already exist in the target directory (suffixes are incremented numerically).
+* The default variation is cloned into the appropriate directory/sub-directory (which is created if it doesn't yet exist) and all files are renamed according to whatever files already exist in the target directory (suffixes are incremented numerically).
-* The appropriate developer initials are retrieved from `funnel/config.json`.
+* Developer initials are retrieved from `funnel/config.json`.
+This is used to rename the duplicated files and folders.
 * Hidden files are prevented from being copied and renamed (.DS_Store, for example).
 * User input validation.